 Remember that your job isn't to make it easy to work in a team, or even to solve a teams problems.
 When a student comes up and complains that someone isn't doing their share of the work, your response should be, "What do you think the rest of your team can do to change that?"
 The idea isn't just about transferring responsibility to your students, but making them partners in the educational process.

-I created this poster to share my feelings about teamwork and get students thinking about their work on a team:
+Use this poster to get students thinking about their work on a team:

 Working with your students to establish norms for group work is a great way to start, before you even begin worrying about composing the perfect teams or choosing just the right set of roles.
 Begin by talking with your students and working together to discuss behaviors they need for successful group work and will use to guide how they work in groups or teams.